akazukin5151/koneko-old/README.md

 * Edit the files on your fork
 * Submit a pull request
 * If you want to, you can create an issue first.
 Ask any questions by opening a new issue.

+**NOTE:** running `koneko.py` with python or executing it will fail with an import error (circular import).
+Python imports are a mess, just install it with `pip install .` when you want to test a change

 ## Priorities
 (As in, what I think I need help on and what you might want to focus on, not what will only be accepted.
 All PRs will be considered, regardless if it's important or not)